syvlo/syvlo.github.io/_news/announcement_NUTS.md

 inline: true
 ---

-I hgave a keynote on foundation models for RS at the [NuTS-AI](https://rt-nuts-ia.sciencesconf.org) workshop.
+I gave a keynote on foundation models for RS at the [NuTS-AI](https://rt-nuts-ia.sciencesconf.org) workshop.